Truemedia/Regeneration-Primer/README.md

 # Make sure javascript is enabled and enjoy

+If your want a quick try of the software without installing anything head to: http://truemedia.github.com/Regeneration-Primer

+This is a clone of our latest master branch code whenever we update it (may be broken, be patient while we are in the main development phase of pre 0.1)

 This is the documentation for Regen Primer, A moddable game software for client and/or server based HTML5 games.

 Games based on this software: